Ruler (film)

-The film received negative reviews from critics and audience for the outdated story and screenplay, music, Double entendres, and illogical scenes, and was a box office bomb.
+The film received negative reviews from critics and was a commercial failure.

 Plot

 The film begins in 1987 when the crime rate in Uttar Pradesh peaks.
-The Agricultural Minister, Veerandranath Tagore, brings out a resolution to develop farming, as crime can be reduced by eradicating hunger.
-He gives a call for 500 farmers from Combined Andhra Pradesh lead by the wise Seetaramaiah.
-The Government allocates them 5000 acres of land on lease for 30 years, thereafter, it will be their own.
+The Agricultural Minister, Veerandranath Tagore, resolves to reduce the crime rate by eradicating hunger.
+He calls for 500 farmers from Combined Andhra Pradesh, led by the wise Seetaramaiah.
+The Government allocates 5000 acres of land on lease for 30 years; after that, it will be their own.

-Years roll by, and Sarojini Naidu, a business tycoon proceeds toward Uttar Pradesh to start her new industrial plant.
+Years rolled by, and Sarojini Naidu, a business tycoon, proceeded toward Uttar Pradesh to start her new industrial plant.
 On the way, she spots a stranger with multiple stab wounds.
 Sarojini Naidu admits him to the hospital, and within the next minute, she accompanies him to the ICU due to a heart attack.
-Here, Sarojini Naidu is facing a serious threat from her brother-in-law, Durga Prasad, when the stranger miraculously wakes up from the coma and saves her.
-Learning that the person has completely lost his memory, Sarojini Naidu adopts him by giving his the identity of her deceased son Arjun Prasad.
-After 2 years, Arjun Prasad became a famous IT magnate.
+Here, Sarojini Naidu faces a severe threat from her brother-in-law, Durga Prasad, when the stranger miraculously wakes up from the coma and saves her.
+Learning that the person has completely lost his memory, Sarojini Naidu adopts him by giving him the identity of her deceased son, Arjun Prasad.
+After two years, Arjun Prasad became a famous I.T. magnate.
 Harika, the chairman of a rival company, tries to overpower Arjun Prasad when she falls for him.
 Meanwhile, the Telugu farmers in Uttar Pradesh are under severe hardship from local politician Bhavaninath Tagore.

-Sandhya, who is shown as the love interest of Arjun Prasad in the past, files a complaint when the Govt appoints a special judiciary committee.
-But unfortunately, when they walk in, Bhavaninath Tagore falsifies the narrative by intimidating the villagers and also claims Sandhya is insane.
-At the same time, Arjun Prasad reveals that the Uttar Pradesh project has been jeopardized by Bhavaninath Tagore, who also humiliated Sarojini Naidu.
+Sandhya, shown as the love interest of Arjun Prasad in the past, files a complaint when the Govt appoints a special judiciary committee.
+Unfortunately, when they walk in, Bhavaninath Tagore falsifies the narrative by intimidating the villagers and claims Sandhya is insane.
+At the same time, Arjun Prasad is conscious of Bhavaninath Tagore's jeopardy of the Uttar Pradesh project, who also humiliated Sarojini Naidu.
 Now, enraged Arjun Prasad speaks against Bhavaninath Tagore and restarts his plant.
 At that moment, the henchmen of Bhavaninath Tagore attack Arjun Prasad, whose blood runs cold after seeing him.
 Simultaneously, all the Telugu villagers eagerly approach and claim him as Dharma.